-Antibiotics, also known as antibacterials, are types of medications that destroy or slow down the growth of bacteria.
+Antibiotics, also known as antibacterials, are medications that destroy or slow down the growth of bacteria.

-The US National Library of Medicine1 says that antibiotics - powerful medicines that fight bacterial infections - can save lives when used properly.
-Antibiotics either stop bacteria from reproducing or kill them.
-"Your body's natural defenses can usually take it from there."
+Antibiotics are powerful medicines that fight certain infections and can save lives when used properly.
+They either stop bacteria from reproducing or destroy them.

-Before bacteria can multiply and cause symptoms, the body's immune system can usually destroy them.
-We have special white blood cells that attack harmful bacteria.
-Even if symptoms do occur, our immune system can usually cope and fight off the infection.
-There are occasions, however, when it is all too much and some help is needed.....from antibiotics.
+Before bacteria can multiply and cause symptoms, the immune system can typically kill them.
+White blood cells (WBCs) attack harmful bacteria and, even if symptoms do occur, the immune system can usually cope and fight off the infection.

 The first antibiotic was penicillin.
-Such penicillin-related antibiotics as ampicillin, amoxicillin and benzylpenicilllin are widely used today to treat a variety of infections - these antibiotics have been around for a long time.
+Penicillin-based antibiotics, such as ampicillin, amoxicillin, and penicillin G, are still available to treat a variety of infections and have been around for a long time.

-There are several different types of modern antibiotics and they are only available with a doctor's prescription in most countries.
+Several types of modern antibiotics are available, and they are usually only available with a prescription in most countries.
 Topical antibiotics are available in over-the-counter (OTC) creams and ointments.

-According to the CDC (Centers for Disease Control and Prevention), outpatient antibiotic overuse in the USA is a particular problem.
+According to the Centers for Disease Control (CDC), outpatient antibiotic overuse is a particular problem.
 Antibiotic use appears to be higher in some regions, such as the Southeast.

-Although there are a number of different types of antibiotic they all work in one of two ways:
+There are different types of antibiotic, which work in one of two ways:

-- A bactericidal antibiotic kills the bacteria.
-Penicillin is a bactericidal.
-A bactericidal usually either interferes with the formation of the bacterium's cell wall or its cell contents.
+- A bactericidal antibiotic, such as penicillin, kills the bacteria.
+These drugs usually interfere with either the formation of the bacterial cell wall or its cell contents.